 Benefits of Surfing

 Surfing offers an adrenaline-pumping thrill in riding waves and the challenge of mastering balance and technique as waves vary in size and power.
-The shape and design of surfboards allow for greater agility and maneuverability in the surf.
-Furthermore, surfing is also an excellent form of cardiovascular exercise and helps build upper body strength.
+More agility and maneuverability is allowed by the shape and design of surfboards.
+Furthermore, cardiovascular exercise and upper body strength is provided by surfing.

 Cons of Surfing